Page views in 2024 to date: 31

 Website news:

-2) We have posted a new article on our Computer Systems - AP/LIS page by Michael Mihalik: What Is an Anatomic Pathology / Laboratory Information System.
+(1) We have posted a new article on our Computer Systems - AP/LIS page by Michael Mihalik: What Is an Anatomic Pathology / Laboratory Information System.

-Case of the Week #279
+Case #279

-Clinical History:
+Clinical history:

 A one year old boy was diagnosed clinically with left undescended testis.
 On examination, there was a firm nodular area near the external inguinal opening.
 Excisional biopsy of suspected area was done with part of the adjacent spermatic cord.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Anorchia (regressive testicular syndrome)
+Diagnosis: Anorchia (regressive testicular syndrome)

 Discussion:

-The first image shows a spermatic cord with blood vessels, lymphatics and a vas deferens duct, adjacent to a "vanishing" testis.
+The first image shows a spermatic cord with blood vessels, lymphatics and a vas deferens duct, adjacent to a vanishing testis.
 The second image shows a relatively normal appearing vas deferens.
-The remaining images of testicular tissue show fibrosis, hemosiderin, hemosiderin-laden macrophages, calcification and dilated vessels.
+The remaining images of testicular tissue show fibrosis, hemosiderin, hemosiderin laden macrophages, calcification and dilated vessels.
 Ghosts of fibosed seminiferous tubules are also present.

 These features are consistent with testicular regression syndrome, which occurs in paucigonadal or agonadal individuals with male, female or ambiguous phenotype.
 Patients either have no gonadal or testicular formation or regression of testicular tissue with a residual fibrovascular nodule (mean 1.1 cm), calcification and hemosiderin, as seen in this case.
 Typically, a rudimentary epididymis and spermatic cord are present.

 A vanishing or regressed testis affects ~5% of patients with cryptorchidism (Arch Pathol Lab Med 2000;124:694).
 Residual testicular tubules are found in less than 10% of cases, but seminiferous tubules and viable germ cells in testicular remnant tissue have occasionally been reported (Urology 2007;70:1204).
-Although ITGCN or germinal dysplasia has not been reported, there is a theoretical risk of malignant degeneration, and excision of testicular remnants is recommended (J Clin Res Pediatr Endocrinol 2012;4:116-20).
+Although ITGCN or germinal dysplasia has not been reported, there is a theoretical risk of malignant degeneration and excision of testicular remnants is recommended (J Clin Res Pediatr Endocrinol 2012;4:116).